Interplay between topology and interactions in superconducting chains

-In order to investigate the topological properties of the interacting system, instead of calculating a topological invariant~\cite{gotta1,gotta2,gotta3} and using the bulk-boundary correspondence principle~\cite{alase}, we directly investigate the behavior of interacting finite chains using open boundary conditions.
-In this approach the appearance of zero energy surface states gives direct evidence of the non-trivial topological character of the system.
+In order to investigate the topological properties of the interacting system, instead of calculating a topological invariant~\cite{gotta1,gotta2,gotta3} and using the bulk-boundary correspondence principle~\cite{alase}, we opt to study numerically the behavior of interacting finite chains with open boundary conditions.
+In this approach the appearance of zero energy edge states gives direct evidence of the non-trivial topological character of the system.

-In Fig.~\ref{fig5} we show the eigenvalues for a chain of 150 sites for both uniform and staggered configurations.
-In the case of the uniform chain, the superconductor is gapped with zero energy modes that persist, as long as $J<1$.
-These zero modes are surface states as can be seen directly from their wave functions shown in the same figure.
-At $J=1$ the gap closes and the system is a gapless superconductor.
-For $J>1$, the gap reopens, as shown in Fig.~\ref{fig1}, but the zero energy surface states disappear, indicating that the superconductor is topologically trivial.
-Notice that in the absence of pairing, the FK chain is metallic for $J<1$, as shown in Fig.~\ref{fig2}a.
-These results show that in the uniform case there is a topological phase transition, with a gap closing, at $J/t=1$.
+In Fig.~\ref{fig5} we show the eigenvalues for a chain of 300 sites for both homogeneous and staggered configurations.
+In the homogeneous chain, Fig.~\ref{fig5}a, superconductivity is gapped, with zero energy modes that persist, as long as $J<t$.
+These zero modes are edge states as can be seen directly from their wave functions shown in Fig.~\ref{fig5}c.
+At $J/t=1$ the gap closes and the system is a gapless superconductor~\cite{altland}.
+For $J>t$, the gap reopens as shown in Fig.~\ref{fig6}a, but the zero energy edge states disappear, indicating that the superconductor is topologically trivial .
+Recall that in the absence of pairing, the homogeneous FK chain is metallic for $J/t<1$, as shown in Fig.~\ref{fig2}a, such that topological superconductivity arises from a metallic state.
+Then in the homogeneous case there is a topological phase transition together with a gap closing, at $J/t=1$.

-In the staggered case, the topological superconducting phase, characterized by the presence of zero energy surface states, exists for $J<\Delta$, as shown in Fig.~\ref{fig5}b.
-At $J=\Delta$ the superconductor is gapless and above this critical value, the superconducting chain is gapped and topologically trivial with no zero modes.
-In this staggered case, as we turn on the superconducting pairing, non-trivial topological superconductivity emerges from an insulating phase (see Fig.~\ref{fig2}d of the FK model, as soon as, the pairing amplitude becomes larger than $J$.
-Then, the topological phase transition occurs for $J/t=1$ in the uniform case and for $J/\Delta=1$ in the staggered case.
+In the staggered case, the topological superconducting phase, characterized by the presence of zero energy edge states, exists for $J<\Delta$, as shown in Fig.~\ref{fig5}b and Fig.~\ref{fig5}d.
+At $J=\Delta$ the superconductor is gapless and above this critical value, the superconducting chain is gapped and topologically trivial with no zero modes, as shown in Fig.~\ref{fig6}b.
+In the staggered case, as we turn on the superconducting pairing, non-trivial topological superconductivity emerges from an insulating phase (see Fig.~\ref{fig2}d) of the FK model, as soon as, the pairing amplitude becomes larger than $J$.

-In Fig.~\ref{fig6}, we show the eigenvalues of a finite chain for values of the coupling $J$ above the topological transition, both in the uniform and staggered configurations.
-Notice the absence of zero modes in the gap showing that these phases are topologically trivial.